The Kinesis Tripster AT takes the proven geometry of the Tripster ATR and migrates it to a brand new alloy frame designed for off-road adventures

 Inflating the tyres to 40-45 psi, the Kinesis Tripster AT rides well on road.
 With its long wheelbase and slack head tube, it’s stable and the big tyres mean that you can roll over road imperfections.

-And the bike’s fun to take on to rougher, steeper bridlepaths too, with the stability for confidence on steep descents and sinuous tracks, and the manoeuvrability to skirt or hop over obstacles.
+This bike laps up rougher, steeper bridlepaths too, with the stability for confidence on steep descents and sinuous tracks, and the manoeuvrability to skirt or hop over obstacles.
 There’s just about enough gear range for off road climbs, although a 1:1 or lower ratio would help on damp, loose ground and if you plan to load up the bike for bikepacking.

 At £1700 as built, the Kinesis Tripster AT looks like a good deal for a bike with so much versatility, although you do need to factor in the time it takes to build it up and you need to be a competent mechanic too, or employ a bike shop to do the job.